-- Minimum of two written pages plus the chart. - Must be Typed; must be grammatically correct - Use Lab 24C as a guide - In the paper explain and apply the 5 components of fitness to your current fitness level.
+- Paper can be turned in up until April 24th during class time (any time after class time 10 points will be deducted) - Minimum of two written pages plus the chart. - Must be Typed; must be grammatically correct - Use Lab 24C as a guide - In the paper explain and apply the 5 components of fitness to your current fitness level.
 Identify your needs, set specific behavioral goals, define your parameters (Mode, Frequency, Intensity and Time), and draw up an exercise program (in chart form).
 Use the concepts and labs we will go over to implement a new fitness plan that is realistic for you.
 This plan should be all about you doing what you are comfortable with and something that you will stick with for a long time.

-Oral Report/ Group Project Requirements
+Wellness Oral Report/ Fitness Group Project Requirements

 - Presentation should be no less than 15 minutes and time should be divided equally between each member of the group. - 3 sources must be used, 1 may be your textbook. - Outline and Bibliography must be turned in the day of the presentation. - If you need supplies or another location beside the class room, you need to let the instructor know ahead of time.
-Do not let the instructor know the day of the class. - Explanation of Oral Report/Group Project: - Identify a fitness or wellness activity that your group will be able to teach/demonstrate to the rest of the class.
-Your presentation should include a brief history of the activity, the health/wellness/fitness benefits of the activity, and instruct the class in the activity. - Sample topics for Oral Report/Group Project: yoga, aerobics, weight training, dancing, core strengthening, lifetime sports, stress management, heart disease prevention, first aid and safety, food guide pyramid, diabetes prevention, STD's prevention, arthritis, cancer prevention, or another topic approved by the instructor.
+Do not let the instructor know the day of the class. - Explanation of Wellness Oral Report: - Identify a wellness topic that your group will be able to teach to the rest of the class.
+Your presentation should include a brief history of the topic, the health/wellness benefits of the topic, and instruct the class in the activity. - Sample topics for Wellness Oral Report: nutrition, stress management, heart disease prevention, first aid and safety, diabetes prevention, STD's prevention, arthritis, cancer prevention, use and abuse of tobacco and alcohol, or another topic approved by the instructor. - Explanation of Fitness Group Project: - Identify a fitness topic that your group will be able to teach to the rest of the class.
+After a brief introduction of the skill/game/activity, the whole class will participate in your presentation.
+Sample topics include: yoga, aerobics, weight training, core strengthening, lifetime sports, etc.